 Downstairs you’ll learn the raw facts about the slave trade like how slaves were priced, the logistics of the market, and statistics.
 Upstairs contains the much more humanizing component with personal stories of what life was like for the enslaved.

 The hushed reverence felt inside the Old Slave Mart Museum reminds you that others are feeling the same things you are.
 Skip bringing small children and once you’re ready to move on I recommend going out and eating your feelings.

 Unfortunately, I didn’t get to eat my way around Charleston during this trip as our conference hosts kept us from getting hungry, but Lynda and I did have the chance to eat at local gem Cru Café during our 24 hours in Charleston.
 We walked in without a reservation and were seated right at the chef’s table.

-The seating at Cru Café is limited and community style.
-Reservations are accepted so if you don’t want to press your luck like we did, be sure to make one.
+The seating at Cru Café is limited and community-style.
+Reservations are accepted so if you don’t want to press your luck as we did, be sure to make one.

 I don’t really have enough adjectives in my vocabulary to describe our delectable entrees, but I won’t be forgetting the fried green tomatoes with pork belly croutons in this lifetime.

 Cru Café is located at the corner of Pinckney and Motley (<<<see what they did there?) and convenient to both Bulldog Tours, Palmetto Carriage Tours and Charleston City Market.

 Lunch is available on certain days so if you want to eat here and enjoy the SpiritLine dinner cruise the same day, that just might work out!

 We actually stayed at an AirBnB on John’s Island for this trip and I can’t recommend it enough.
 So much so that it will be getting its own separate post so stay tuned!

 How will you spend your 24 hours in Charleston?